algorandfoundation/algokit-cli/README.md

 - **Getting Started**: AlgoKit helps you get started quickly when building new solutions:
   - [**AlgoKit Templates**](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/init.md): Template libraries to get you started faster and quickly set up a productive dev experience
 - **Development**: AlgoKit provides SDKs, tools and libraries that help you quickly and effectively build high quality Algorand solutions:

   - **AlgoKit Utils** ([Python](https://github.com/algorandfoundation/algokit-utils-py#readme) | [TypeScript](https://github.com/algorandfoundation/algokit-utils-ts#readme)): A set of utility libraries so you can develop, test, build and deploy Algorand solutions quickly and easily
     - [algosdk](https://developer.algorand.org/docs/sdks/) ([Python](https://github.com/algorand/py-algorand-sdk#readme) | [TypeScript](https://github.com/algorand/js-algorand-sdk#readme)) - The core Algorand SDK providing Algorand protocol API calls, which AlgoKit Utils wraps, but still exposes for advanced scenarios
-  - [**Beaker**](https://beaker.algo.xyz/): A productive Python framework for building Smart Contracts on Algorand.
-    - [PyTEAL](https://pyteal.readthedocs.io/en/stable/): The Python language bindings for Algorand Smart Contracts, which Beaker wraps
-    - [TEAL](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/): Transaction Execution Approval Language (TEAL) is the assembly-like language interpreted by the Algorand Virtual Machine (AVM) running within an Algorand node, which Beaker exports
+  - [**Algorand Python**](https://github.com/algorandfoundation/puya): A semantically and syntactically compatible, typed Python language that works with standard Python tooling and allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
+  - [**TEALScript**](https://github.com/algorandfoundation/TEALScript): A subset of TypeScript that can be used to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
   - [**AlgoKit LocalNet**](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md): A local isolated Algorand network so you can simulate real transactions and workloads on your computer

 ### Operate